Ejemekwuru: Education and other public amenities

 Ejemekwuru has 3 public elementary schools: Community School Ejemekwuru (formerly St. Peters Catholic School), Primary School Ejemekwuru (formerly St. Marks Anglican School), and Town School Ejemekwuru.

-There is a secondary school called Ejemekwuru-Akabor Secondary School which was established in 1979.
-This high school sits at the border with the neighboring town Akabor and was established to serve the needs of Ejemekwuru and Akabor for secondary school education.

 At the center of the community are situated the Ejemekwuru Post Office, a part of the Nigerian Postal Service System, and the Ejemkwuru Primary Health Center, a public primary healthcare clinic.
 In addition, there are a number of private primary healthcare providers, notably the Marycare Healthcare Center Ejemekwuru, built, funded, and operated by the US-based NGO, Marycare Inc.